DiSSCo/dissco.github.io/DataETL/InfrastructureRecs.md

 ### Local Storage: Hard Drives (Infra2) ###
 <details>
-<summary> Click to expland: This best practice describes the storage recommendation for the local computer/machine used at the digitisation workstation.</summary>
+	<summary> <strong>Click here to expand:</strong> This best practice describes the storage recommendation for the local computer/machine used at the digitisation workstation.</summary>
 <p><strong>Level:</strong> Basic </p>
 <p><strong>Use Case:</strong> As a digitation manager I want no significant data loss to occur and have a reliable system so that the digitisation process is not delayed</p>
 <p><strong>Recommendation:</strong></p>